Harvey H. Cluff

-Harvey H. Cluff (1836–1916) was a business, civic and educational leader in late-19th-century Provo, Utah.
+Harvey Harris Cluff (1836–1916) was a business, civic and educational leader in late-19th-century Provo, Utah.

 Early life and marriage

 Cluff was born in Kirtland, Ohio on January 9, 1836, to David Cluff senior and his wife Elizabeth (Betsy) Hall.
 Cluff was the seventh of twelve children.
 David Cluff went to Kirtland to learn more of the Church of Jesus Christ of Latter Day Saints and meet with Joseph Smith, Jr. After converting to the church, David Cluff and his family moved to Kirtland.
 The family later moved to Jackson County, Missouri; Springfield, Illinois and then in 1840 to Nauvoo, Illinois.
 He was a Mormon pioneer and settled in Utah Territory; his family traveled with the Edward Hunter Company.
 They left Nauvoo in 1846 and stopped in Mt.
 Pisgah in Iowa for two years before settling in Provo in 1850.

 In 1856, Cluff volunteered to help rescue stranded handcart pioneers.
 He married Margaret Ann Foster on January 24, 1857.
 They were the parents of three sons and a daughter, all of whom died as children.
 In 1877 Cluff began the practice of plural marriage.
 In 1887 he was arrested on charges of unlawful cohabitation and eventually served six months in prison.
 The house he had built in 1877 is on the National Register of Historic Places.